The Oracle TRUNC()

 TO_DATE()

-function converted a date string to aDATE
+function converts a date string to aDATE

 value. - Second, the